rpmartin/Rinstall/README.md

 ### Testing instructions:

 Top left corner of Rstudio, click on `File` then `New File` then `R Markdown` and then hit `Ok`.
-If you get a message saying you need to install packages, choose yes.
-It will ask you what sort of output you want: choose pdf.
+If you get a message like "Creating Rmarkdown documents requires...", choose yes.
+It will ask you for a title and an output format: choose pdf.
 A `hello world` Rmarkdown file should open.

 Find the `knit` button (there is an icon of a ball of yarn with a needle sticking out of it) and click it.
-Rstudio will ask what your Rmarkdown file should be named and where to save it.
+Rstudio will ask for a file name and where to save it.
 Once you are done that a new window should open with the knitted pdf output of your `hello world` Rmarkdown file.

 ## The hard way: